 In the decade in which plastic celebrated its rediscovery and reinterpretation, in which the ecology of design became the focus of designers and teaching, and in which design was discussed in an effective manner, the leading minds at Hansgrohe, above all Klaus Grohe, launched AXOR as their interpretation of a globally and visionary bathroom specialist.
 The ideas were no longer to be developed, discussed and produced solely in-house, but were to be thought about in the context of the future and constantly readjusted in cooperation with internationally renowned designers and architects.

-What is self-evident today, 25 years later, was revolutionary two decades earlier: the occupation with the bathroom living space, which – moving away from the simple bathroom – is designed in an individual and aesthetically sophisticated way.
+What is self-evident today, more than 25 years later, was revolutionary two decades earlier: the occupation with the bathroom living space, which – moving away from the simple bathroom – is designed in an individual and aesthetically sophisticated way.
 The first AXOR Starck collection, presented in 1994, in cooperation with Philippe Starck, the enfant terrible of the scene at that time, became synonymous with the reorientation of the bathroom: in addition to the living room and bedroom, a further room was created in which sensuality, reflection and well-being played an essential role.
 The idea of sustainability, of handling a scarce resource with mindfulness, was and is just as much a part of this process as the pleasure of dealing with it.